 Next, in mid-1990, he moved to Santa Fe, NM to restructure Venture Income (+) Plus), which had problems typical of junk bond funds at that time.
 Reviewing the wide variety of problem corporate credits in these portfolios gave Mr. Stamper additional insight into the importance of downside protection especially in highly leveraged situations.
-Mr. Stamper managed that high yield junk taxable bond fund for over eight years through mid-1998.
+Mr. Stamper was the Portfolio Manager of that high yield junk taxable bond fund for over eight years through mid-1998.

 Mr. Stamper founded Stamper Capital & Investments in October 1995 to maximize the risk-adjusted performance of fixed-income accounts for mutual funds, institutions, and high net worth individuals.

-Mr. Stamper earned his M.B.A. and B.S. in Finance at San Diego State University.
+Mr. Stamper earned his M.B.A.
+(1983) and B.S. in Finance (1979) at San Diego State University.

 SDSU Friday Volleyball Club at San Diego State University 1981-1983: Founder & Initial President.

 San Diego State Intramural Volleyball: Coed Six Man Champs, Three Times.